-- If, however, you have good service but don’t absolutely know that it is consistent in every location and for every customer, you’ll enjoy finding out that it really is possible to have consistency, so you can sleep at night.
+- If, however, you have good service but don’t absolutely know that it is consistent in every location and for every customer, you’ll enjoy finding out that it really is possible to have consistency so that you can sleep at night.

 Banks seem to have the same challenges to keeping a “so good everybody is talking about you and sending more people” service culture.

-First, while executives tell their community they have “great service”—there are those in the community that take exception to that and the executives don’t even know what they don’t know.
+First, while executives tell their community they have “great service”—there are those in the community that takes exception to that and the executives don’t even know what they don’t know.

 Another is that as new people come in, the service culture standards are not implemented as consistently.

 Also, one bank told me recently that they tried both external and internal training, and both became a “this too shall pass” experience.